dariusmcclendon/Taskmaster/README.md

 ## 7/13/22
  - Dashboard populates Tasks due today.
 Refactored code to push certain CRUD functions to the components that use them in different pages.

+## 7/14/22
+ - Layout changes.
+Upcoming Tasks added to Dashboard. (note: unable to edit tasks from dashboard.)